pdil/PDColorPicker/README.md

 1. Import the  `PDColorPicker` framework.
 2. Instantiate a new `PDColorPickerViewController`.
+3. Set the completion handler of the color picker, indicating what the presenting view controller should do with the color result. **Note**: this can also be set in the `PDColorPickerViewController` initializer.
-3. Implement the `Dimmable` protocol and dim the presenting view controller (optional but highly recommended).
+4. Implement the `Dimmable` protocol and dim the presenting view controller (optional but highly recommended).
-4. Present the color picker as a modal view controller.
+5. Present the color picker as a modal view controller.
-5. Use the color picker to select a color.
+6. Use the color picker to select a color.
 When **Save** or **Cancel** is tapped, the completion handler specified in the initializer will automatically provide the new color.
 If the user taps cancel, `nil` is returned.
-6. Be sure to undim the view once the completion handler is called.
+7. Be sure to undim the view once the completion handler is called.

 #### Bonus